Coral Savary knew she was going to Hell. She learned of that inevitable doom one summer night at the age of six.

 What the fuck was that?
-Coral seethed to herself, savoring the way the forbidden profanity tasted in her mind.
-For all the things her mother had wrong, there was perhaps one thing that she was right about: all boys really did seem to be the same.
+Coral seethed to herself as she wiped her neck.
+For all the things her mother had wrong, there was perhaps one thing she was right about: all boys really did seem to be the same.
 So much for that asshole.
 Blood boiling in indignation, Coral stomped through the crowd and out the double doors to the patio.

 Outside, wrapped in the evening chill, Coral wandered a short distance over melted snow to put distance between herself and the dance.
 She needed to cool down, and thirty-five degrees was a good temperature to do it in.

 It was a full moon that night, but the tarp of gray clouds overhead kept the secret.
 A stiff breeze rustled Coral’s dress, and a gentle flurry of snow tickled her nose and cheeks.
 The sky threatened a greater storm that night.
 With her luck, it would begin in earnest right then and there.
 Making sure she was out of sight of the entryway to the gym, she settled down onto a frosted bench and let the frigid breeze temper her anger.
 Wonder if Mama would be mad if I called and asked to come home so soon, she thought.